Duluth lynchings: Cultural reference

 Dylan was born in Duluth, and grew up in Hibbing, 60 mi northwest of Duluth.
-His father, Abram Zimmerman, was 9 years old in June 1920 and lived two blocks from the site of the lynchings.
+His father, Abram Zimmerman, was nine years old in June 1920 and lived two blocks from the site of the lynchings.

 Posthumous pardon

-In 2020, during the George Floyd protests Minnesota Attorney General Keith Ellison proposed that the related 1920 conviction of Max Mason, a black man convicted of raping an 18-year-old woman, was a false charge and should be reversed.
-On June 12, 2020, the Minnesota Board of Pardons granted Max Mason the first posthumous pardon in the history of the state of Minnesota.
-In 1920, Mason, who was working in the same traveling circus as the three who were lynched, was convicted of rape and sentenced to 30 years in prison.
-He was released from prison after four years on the condition that he not return to Minnesota for 16 years.
+In 2020, Minnesota Attorney General Keith Ellison proposed that the related 1920 conviction of Max Mason was a false charge and should be reversed.
+On June 12, 2020, the Minnesota Board of Pardons granted Mason the first posthumous pardon in the history of the state.